 The biggest moment of strife in a pastor's journey is when they try to move the church from its current status to the next level.
 God gives pastors a vision for growth, and the pastor has the dubious task of creating a plan that the church leaders and congregation will adopt.

 "Trust the Strategy" is a pastor anniversary speech best given by faith leaders familiar with the pastor and his struggles with implementing the plan.
-The guest pastor reminds the congregation there is a plan for the future.
+The guest pastor reminds the congregation that there is a plan for the future.
 The speaker also encourages the congregation to trust the pastor, whose leadership has not failed in the past.

 Ephesians 4:11